ucsc-seqtech/t2t-fly/README.md

 **ISO1**

-Three nanopore flowcells.
-Data is available in bam and fastq format.
-Raw fast5 data are also available.
+R941, R1041, and R1041_E821 data is available in bam or fastq format.
+Raw fast5 or pod5 data are also available.

 **A2**

-Four Nanopore flowcells for a total of 320Gb of data.
-Data is available in bam format.
+R941 and R1041 data is available in bam or fastq format.
 Raw fast5 or pod5 data are also available.

 ## HiC data